danaikorre/dsmanufacturing.github.io/marking.md

 * pass
 * fail

-Your final mark is calculatd as follows
+Your final mark is calculated as follows

-* if someone did not pass or did not submitted the final project, the course is a fail.
+* if someone did not pass or did not submit the final project, the overall course mark is a *fail*.
-*  if someone passed the final project but did not submit all of the quizzes and reflections we can award a pass.
+* if someone passed the final project but did not submit all of the quizzes and reflections you may still be awarded a pass, depending on the quality of all course work and the percentage overall submitted.

+All project submissions will receive individual feedback.